open-life-science/open-life-science.github.io/_posts/2024-11-19-welcoming-our-new-resident-fellow.md

 We’re excited to have Doaa’s expertise and passion for open science on the team as we grow and connect with an even wider community.

-Please join us in welcoming Doaa to the OLS Slack!
+Please join us in welcoming Doaa in the OLS Slack!